-- Without the parameter "details," only the outlet name and state are displayed. - With the parameter "details," more outlet information is displayed in addition to the state, such as rated current, voltage, active power, active energy, and outlet settings.
+- Without the parameter "details," only the outlet name is displayed.
+For PX3-2000 series, the outlet state is also displayed. - With the parameter "details," more outlet information is displayed in addition to the outlet name, such as the outlet rating.